-- 17.4 Bounds of Advocacy.
-All counsel appearing before the court are expected to read and should adhere to the standards of professionalism set forth in the "Bounds of Advocacy" published by the Family Law Section of The Florida Bar, copies of which may be obtained from The Florida Bar.
-Children's attendance in court proceedings shall be only as permitted by the applicable Family Law Rule which applies to lawyers and self-represented litigants alike. - 17.5 Appearing in Court without a lawyer.
-A "Pro Se" litigant, a party without a lawyer, is not entitled to special treatment or privileges and must follow the same rules of procedure and ethical regulations that govern practicing lawyers. - 17.6 The court must treat a pro se party the same way it treats a lawyer.
+17.4 Bounds of Advocacy.
+All counsel appearing before the Court are expected to read and should adhere to the standards of professionalism set forth in the "Bounds of Advocacy" published by the Family Law Section of The Florida Bar, copies of which may be obtained from The Florida Bar.
+Children's attendance in court proceedings shall be only as permitted by the applicable Family Law rule which applies to lawyers and self-represented litigants alike.

+17.5 Appearing in Court without a lawyer.
+A "Pro Se" litigant, a party without a lawyer, is not entitled to special treatment or privileges and must follow the same rules of procedure and ethical regulations that govern practicing lawyers.

+17.6 The Court must treat a pro se party the same way it treats a lawyer.
 Pro se litigants, although not expected to be as skilled and knowledgeable as lawyers, are nevertheless subject to all laws, rules and regulations of a lawyer.

-Judges and their assistants are forbidden by law from giving any advice or help to unrepresented parties.
-Judges and their assistants must remain entirely neutral and impartial.
-Judges and their assistants also may not give unrepresented parties special treatment.
+Judges, General Magistrates, Child Support Hearings and their assistants are forbidden by law from giving any advice or help to the unrepresented parties.
+Judges, General Magistrates, Child Support Hearings and their assistants must remain entirely neutral and impartial.
+Judges, General Magistrates, Child Support Hearing Officers and their assistants also may not give unrepresented parties special treatment.

-- 17.7 What Judges and their assistants cannot do.
-Neither the Judge nor the Judge's assistant can give a pro se litigant legal advice, practice tips or help in preparing court papers.
-Most questions that ask how to do something cannot be answered by the Judge's assistant or the Judge and should not be asked. - 17.8 Contact with the Judge's office.
-A pro se party is authorized to contact the Judge's office by telephone to set hearings on the court's schedule.
+17.7 What Judges, General Magistrates, Child Support Hearing Officers, and their assistants cannot do.
+Neither the Judge, General Magistrate, Child Support Hearing Officer nor their assistant can give a pro se litigant legal advice, practice tips or help in preparing court papers.
+Most questions that ask how to do something cannot be answered by the Judge, General Magistrate, Child Support Hearing Officer or their assistant and should not be asked.

+17.8 Contact with Judge, General Magistrate, Child Support Hearing Officer's Office.
+A pro se party is authorized to contact the Judge, General Magistrate, Child Support Hearing Officers' office by phone to set hearings on the court's schedule.
 Personal visits to the office are discouraged because it disrupts the working routine in the office.
-Judicial Assistants assist Judges.
+Assistants assist the Judges, General Magistrates, Child Support Hearing Officers.
 It is not their job to advise or assist the parties with their cases.
 In pro se cases, the office of Family Court Case Management may provide valuable assistance.